Alaxouche/Wunduniik/README.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Games\Wabbajack`.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

 Downloading and installing Wunduniik can take a while depending on your internet connection and computer.
-To install the list, complete the following
+To install the list, complete the following.

 Now you can follow the next steps in order to download and install Wunduniik Modlist properly:
 1. Open Wabbajack and click on browse modlists.
 2. Press the download button on Wunduniik and wait for it to download.
 3. Set the installation folder to be somewhere like C:\Games\Wunduniik.
 Do not install it to your desktop or downloads folder.
-4. The download location does not need to be on a SSD but it makes installing a bit faster.
+4. The download location does not need to be on an SSD but it makes installing a bit faster.
 5. Press the play button to begin.
 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.
 7. The installation is now complete.
 You can move on to the next section.
 If you have issues with installation, you can refer to Wabbajack Installation Issues